SF-WDI-LABS/_rails-asset-pipeline/README.md

 <!-- specific/measurable goal for students to achieve -->
 *After this workshop, developers will be able to:*

-- Describe how the Rails Asset Pipeline works and why we use it.
+- List three things the Rails Asset Pipeline does.
+- Use asset helpers to include assets in Rails apps.
 - Require custom and third-party assets in Rails.
-- Precompile assets in development to debug asset issues in production.

 ### Where should we be now?